electricg/advent-of-code/README.md

 - `x ** y` is `Math.pow(x, y)`

 - Least Common Multiple of an array values using Euclidean Algorithm, from https://stackoverflow.com/a/49722579/471720

   ```js
   const gcd = (a, b) => (a ? gcd(b % a, a) : b);
   const lcm = (a, b) => (a * b) / gcd(a, b);
   const lcmOfArray = arr => arr.reduce(lcm);
   lcmOfArray([2, 3]); // 6
   ```

+- `array.at(-1)` to get the last element of an array without removing it